Your Smart TV could be a gateway for cybercriminals: learn how to protect yourself

 3. Use an external streaming device

-4. Keep your Smart TV software updated
+4. Keep your Smart TV software up to date

-By keeping your TV's software up to date, you ensure the latest security measures are in place, protecting your device against the latest cyber threats.
+By keeping your TV's software up to date, you ensure that the latest security measures are in place, protecting your device against the latest cyber threats.

 Set your TV to update automatically or manually check for updates regularly.